bmidgley/flamebot/README.md

 * accelerometer for rising, falling, terrain info
 * IR channel for special targets that are IR bright

+More refactoring:

+* simplify goals handling -- one item not array?
+* inject car driver into state machine
+* inject state machine into events
+* refactor events to be class-based

 BSD license
 Copyright 2014 Brad Midgley